bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 ## Storage space

-{% include message_box.html type="warning" title="Allow-listing entire subnets" content="Our virtual machines have different amounts of free space to use, depending on the stack type.
-The table summarises the data - please keep in mind that these numbers are subject to change, as different versions of pre-installed tools and resources take up a varying amount of space on the machines."%}
+Our virtual machines have different amounts of free space to use, depending on the stack type.
+The table summarises the data - please keep in mind that these numbers are subject to change, as different versions of pre-installed tools and resources take up a varying amount of space on the machines.

 | Stack Name | Filesystem | Size (GB) | Free (GB) |
 | --- | --- | --- | --- |